wp-plugins/prosperent-suite/trunk/README.txt

 6. Go to *Appearance* and then *Widgets* in your admin menu.
     * There are widgets available for the Search Bar for the Product Search, Top Product widget and also two that allow you to place Performance Ads in your sidebar and/or footer.
     * *If you have Accessibility Mode activated it will show 'Add' next to the widget, click 'Add' instead of trying to drag it.*
-7. When making a page/post all the short code on in the Prosperent Button. (the one with the gear on it, in the visual editor, else each one has their own button in the Text editor)
+7. When making a page/post all the short code on in the Prosperent Gear Icon.

 *Congratulations*, you now have access to Prosperent tools on your WordPress blog, available with many options to customize each.
-Log in to **Prosperent.com** every so often to check your stats.
+Log in to **[Prosperent](http://prosperent.com)** every so often to check your stats.

-= Available ShortCodes =

-All short codes now have a button in the editors for easy input.
+**ProsperShop** is a full fledged shop with millions of products from over 4500 merchants.
+This is created automatically when you activate the plugin.
+**ProsperInsert** allows you to place products on pages and posts using the Gear icon dropdown when editing a page or post.
+It can also be placed in widgets.
+**Auto-Linker** is done either in the settings or on a page or post using the shortcode generator in the Gear icon dropdown.
+You can turn words or phrases into affiliate links.
+**ProsperLinks** is completely automated, once turned on (it is on by default), the plugin will begin affiliating links or re-affiliating links to better converting, high commission merchants.
+**ContentInserter** automatically places products within all posts and pages on your blog.
+**ProsperAds** are ads that you can either place on individual pages using the shortcode which is created from the Gear icon dropdown.

 = Additional Notes for Installation =